Spinal cord injuries

 2. Rehabilitation

-• This phase also usually includes counselling for both the person and their loved ones to help the adjustment and recovery process.
+• This phase also usually includes counselling for both you and your loved ones to help the adjustment and recovery process.

 3. Preventing and managing long-term complications

-Health issues that may arise for people with spinal cord injuries include:
+Health issues that may arise if you have a spinal cord injury include:

-Talk to your doctor about the best way to prevent and manage these conditions.
+Talk to your healthcare provider about the best way to prevent and manage these conditions.

 Other self-care includes: